 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-The complete guide to refinancing your home loan
+The complete guide to mortgage refinancing

-This puts you in an ideal position as a borrower looking to refinance.
-If you don’t think you’re getting the best deal out there, you could potentially save thousands by refinancing.
-But before you do, you’ll need to know the ins and outs of the process, as well as be able to weigh up whether it’s the right time to make a switch.
+When did you last take a look at your mortgage?
+Unfortunately, the home loan market is incredibly competitive, with many lenders vying for your business.
+They all try to outdo each other with the best interest rates and the lowest fees or best features, which puts you in an ideal position as a borrower if you are looking to refinance.
+If you don’t think you’re getting the best arrangement on your mortgage at the moment, you could potentially save thousands by refinancing.
+But before you do, you need to know the ins and outs of the process and weigh up whether it’s the right time to make a switch.

 What are the benefits of refinancing?

-- You can save some serious money
+- You can save a lot of money

 - You can repay your mortgage faster